Bart-Mangled Banner

 "Bart-Mangled Banner" is the twenty-first and penultimate episode of the fifteenth season of the American animated television series The Simpsons.
 It first aired on the Fox network in the United States on May 16, 2004.
+The episode was written by John Frink and directed by Steven Dean Moore.

+In this episode, Bart accidentally disrespects the American flag, and the situation escalates until the United States hates Springfield and the Simpson family is arrested.
+The episode received mixed reviews.

 Plot

 Homer and Marge take the kids to get their shots.
 Just before Dr. Hibbert is about to inject Bart, he escapes.
-After a chase through town, Hibbert finally outsmarts Bart, by having Barney wear a latex mask, and finally injects him.
-The shot, however, causes Bart's earholes to swell shut as a side effect, making him temporarily deaf.
-Hibbert also tricks Homer into signing a malpractice waiver.
-Marge wanted Bart to stay home from school the next day; however, Bart wants to play in the donkey basketball game.
+After a chase through town, Hibbert finally outsmarts Bart, by having Barney (as well as Moe) wear a latex mask, and finally injects him.
+However, the shot causes Bart's earholes to swell shut as a side effect, making him temporarily deaf and Hibbert also tricks Homer into signing a malpractice waiver.
+Marge wants Bart to stay home from school; however, Bart wants to play in the donkey basketball game.

 While at the Springfield Elementary School donkey basketball game, Bart taunts a donkey with a carrot, unaware that the school is reciting the national anthem.
-After he places the carrot in his shorts, the donkey takes it and rips off Bart's shorts.
+After he places the carrot in his shorts, the donkey takes it and literally eats Bart's shorts.
 While Bart is bent over to keep his privates covered with his shirt, the US flag is put up behind him and a photo is taken, which results in the crowd assuming that Bart is mooning the US flag.
 Shortly afterwards, the Springfield Shopper takes the story and completely turns it around, making it seem as if Bart had deliberately mooned the flag.
-Marge tries to tell Skinner that Bart was deaf at the time; however, because of Bart's history of similar pranks, Skinner doesn't believe it.
+Marge tries to convince Skinner that Bart was deaf at the time; however, because of Bart's history of similar pranks, Skinner is not convinced.
 Bart and his family soon are hated by all of Springfield.